-It’s almost impossible not to get reported in CSGO if you’re a good player or if you’re hacking.
+It’s almost impossible not to get reported in CSGO if you’re a good player or hacking.
 While we strongly condemn the latter, there’s always a way back to the righteous path.

-Every time you get reported in CSGO or do any negative activity like kicking players for that matter, your trust factor takes a hit.
+Your trust factor takes a hit whenever you get reported in CSGO or do any negative activity like kicking players.
 Not only this, but your actions in the Steam Community and even in other games also affect your trust factor.

 Also read: How to play music in-game in CSGO?